Special Warfare Training Wing Aquatics Center Heritage Capsule ceremony

-U.S. Air Force Lt.
-Gen. Marshall B. Webb (left), Commander, Air Education and Training Command, Joint Base San Antonio-Randolph, Texas, and former U.S. Air Force Chief of Staff Gen. David Goldfein (ret.) (right) seal the SWTW aquatics training center heritage capsule while standing in front of the future site of the Special Warfare Training Wing aquatics training facility, Jan.
-13, 2022 at Chapman Training Annex, JBSA-Lackland, Texas.
+U.S. Air Force Col. Mason R. Dula (center left), Special Warfare Training Wing commander, holds a spent bullet shell prior to placing it in a time capsule while standing in front of the future site of the SWTW aquatics training facility as U.S. Air Force Command Chief Master Sgt.
+Todd M. Popovic (left) and former U.S. Air Force Chief of Staff Gen. David Goldfein (ret.) listens, Jan.
+13, 2022 at Chapman Training Annex, Joint Base San Antonio-Lackland, Texas.
 The ceremony commemorates the construction of a new, modernized $66.6 million aquatics training facility on CTA.
 The facility will accommodate training for over 3,000 Air Force Special Warfare trainees annually by incorporating a full range of special operations training scenarios.
 (U.S. Air Force photo by Brian Boisvert)

 |Date Taken: